MathHubInfo/mhd/README.md

 ## Development

-By default, MathHubData uses an `sqlite` database.
+By default, MathDataHub uses an `sqlite` database.
 To get started, you can run the initial migrations:

 ```bash